How to use NexoBrid®

 No chance for spontaneous re-epithelialization

-Images are from real NexoBrid patients treated outside of the U.S. following standard application protocol.
+Images are from real NexoBrid patients.
 Individual results may vary.

-• Soak the wound to remove all remains of NexoBrid and dissolved eschar16
+• Soak the wound to remove all remains of NexoBrid and dissolved eschar14

-• After soaking, immediately cover the wound with moist dressings to prevent desiccation16
+• After soaking, immediately cover the wound with moist dressings to prevent desiccation14

 • Dress wound(s) sterilely according to burn center protocols